The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Throughout it's tenure hosting automobile racing, multiple racing organizations sanctioned races at this structure at the west end of Mahanoy City.
 The Reading Stock Car Racing Association, Schuylkill Racing Enterprises and the Penn Eastern Stock Car Racing Association of Bloomsburg are a few of the racing organizations that brought automobile racing to the Mahanoy Valley.

 During this era of racing, oil, not water was used to keep the dust under control.
 From automobiles to electrical transformers, this was the most popular way to try and keep the surface from becoming a nuisance to the drivers, fans, and especially the neighbors!
-It was also reported that the auto racing was creating problems for the athletic events also held here, especially the track events.
+It was also reported that the auto racing was creating problems for the athletic activities also held here, especially the track events.

 The stadium was demolished in the mid to late 1970's to make way for the present day high school complex.